How to Call China from the United States?

 3. Calling Cards

 Calling cards are a popular and cost-effective method for making international calls from the US.
 These cards typically offer lower rates compared to traditional phone services by utilizing prepaid credit for international calls.
-Users can purchase calling cards in stores or online, with various plans and pay-per-minute options.
+You can purchase calling cards in stores or online, with various plans and pay-per-minute options.
 The cost varies depending on the provider and specific card.

-For instance, Yolla charges $0.055/min for both landlines and mobiles while mytello charges $0.039 for each call.
+For instance, Yolla charges $0.15/min for both landlines and mobiles while mytello charges $0.039 for each call.

 Frequently Asked Questions